Vadym4/ML_IntegratingComponents/README.md

 # Dataset (Folder: Dataset)
 This folder contains the dataset constructed as part of this work
 - Each datset is structured as csv file, with columns email_text, url and screenshot.
 The screenshot column contains the filename of the corresponding screenshots
 - Dataset 1: Phishing (based on MillerSmiles and Nazario).
-Screenshots are in the folder
 - Dataset 2: Clean (based on SpamAssassin, CEAS, TREC-7 and Ling).
-Screenshots are in the folder
 - Dataset 3: HardHam1 (HardHam-Subset 1 described in the work, based on SpamAssassin).
-Screenshots are in the folder
 - Dataset 4: HardHam2 (HardHam-Subset 2 described in the work, based manually filtered samples from CEAS).
-Screenshots are in the folder
 - Dataset 5: HardHam3 (HardHam-Subset 3 described in the work, based on crawled Screenshots from WayBack Machine + Artificially generated email texts).
-Screenshots are in the folder

 # Implementation (Folder: Implementation)
 This folder contains the implementation of the model, which was created in this work